Artuk009/NewDIetAndExercise/README.md

 from these notebooks.
 I am perfecting the database structure before I begin the development of the applications.

+* The MySQL database is connected via the AWS RDS servers.

 ### Console Application (Work in Progress)
 * <a href="https://github.com/Artuk009/NewDIetAndExercise/tree/b2cc8f0e31b921dee4c4c3d52a24a3e775cc2959/Console_Application">Console Application</a> :
 This is the implementation of the MySQL database structure that I designed in the analysis section.
 I am in the process